chatla92/News-article-reporting-tool/README.md

 # Log Analysis Report

 ## Problem 1:
+What are the most popular three articles of all time?
+Which articles have been accessed the most?
+Present this information as a sorted list with the most popular article at the top.

 * Data is cleansed by removing entries with paths such as ```/```, ```/+++ATH0```, ```/spam-spam-spam-humbug``` and also by removing entries whose state is ```404 NOT FOUND```.
 Store these values in table `clean_log`
 * Replace the path values of each entry in clean_log with its corresponding slug values using `regexp_repalce`